12 Best Golf Rangefinders – 2025 Reviews & Buying Guide

 Precision Pro NX10 Slope Rangefinder

-We had previously featured the Precision Pro NX9 rangefinder in this guide, but the NX10 model is a step up and definitely deserves the new spot.
+We had previously featured the original Precision Pro NX9 rangefinder in this guide, but the NX10 model is a step up.
 It’s currently one of the highest-rated rangefinders on the market.

-Compared to the NX9, the NX10 has a stronger build, brighter display, faster laser, stronger magnet, and improved targeting.
-But beyond that, the NX10 has a replaceable skin that, for a small extra charge, can be customized to suit your tastes.
+Compared to the original NX9, the NX10 has a stronger build, brighter display, faster laser, stronger magnet, and improved targeting.
+But beyond that, the NX10 has a replaceable skin that can be customized to suit your tastes.

 The NX10 Slope is marked by a durable, industrial design, high accuracy, ease of use, and flexible customization.